IBM-Swift/TodoList-CouchDB/README.md

    ./config.sh create-db
    ```

-7. Create a Bluemix container group where your app will live, binding it to your bridge CF application in the process
+7. Create a IBM Cloud container group where your app will live, binding it to your bridge CF application in the process

    ```
    ./config.sh deploy <imageName>